Description

 Weight Loss Research Protocol:

-For studies examining weight loss efficacy:
+For studies examining weight loss effect:

 - Population: Adults with BMI ≥24 kg/m² (overweight) or ≥28 kg/m² (obesity)